CQX96/CQX96-Linux/Documentation/process/kernel-docs.rst

       :Keywords: network, networking, protocol, IP, UDP, TCP, connection, socket, receiving, transmitting, forwarding, routing, packets,
         modules, /proc, sk_buff, FIB, tags.
-      :Description: Excellent paper devoted to the Linux IP Networking, explaining anything from the kernel's to the user space configuration tools' code.
+      :Description: Excellent paper devoted to the CQX96 IP Networking, explaining anything from the kernel's to the user space configuration tools' code.
 Very good to get a general overview of the kernel networking implementation and understand all steps